Logo

 The frequency of compounding can also be important, as you’d earn more if interest compounded daily, but less if it compounded annually.
 You can find out how frequently interest is compounded for your account by reviewing your terms.

 Compound interest is often best when you’re saving money because you’ll earn interest on interest.
-But if you’re taking out a loan, a simple interest loan may be the better option since it could lead to less costs overall.
+If you’re taking out a loan, a simple interest loan may be the better option since it could lead to less costs overall.

 However, even with a simple interest loan, there are situations when your outstanding interest could be “capitalized,” or added to the principal.
 For example, this could happen when certain federal student loans leave deferment or forbearance.
 The interest rate would then apply to the new, larger principal balance.